 1. Be Ready

-Create, test, and update
+Create, test, and update ahead of your product launch

 Every product goes through multiple iterations of creation, testing, and updating.
 Before making decisions for a product launch, make sure that the product is completely error-free and in an adequate working condition.